 During the Fall 2008 semester, students formed the first campus-wide student government.
 This group, envisioned in Antioch University New England’s (AUNE) Strategic Plan and 2006 Social Justice Audit, has two representatives from each of AUNE’s five academic departments.

-The Student Government chair sits on AUNE’s President’s Council, which meets monthly with AUNE’s President, David Caruso, and members of the President’s Cabinet.
+The Student Government chair sits on AUNE’s President’s Council, which meets monthly with AUNE’s President, Steve Jones, and members of the President’s Cabinet.

 We, the members of the student government of Antioch University New England, in our democratic capacity, provide students a voice in matters pertaining to student welfare, student activities, and student participation in AUNE planning.
 We are an elected representative body that seeks to preserve a student-centered environment through education and advocacy by challenging ourselves, the student body, and the university.

 In an effort to build community within and between departments, Antioch’s Student Government hosted a guided hike in the White Mountain National Forest with Tom Wessels, Environmental Studies Faculty Emeritus, on November 11, 2013.
 Tom brought our attention to many splendid ecological and cultural points of interest while guiding us along the 4.5 mile loop that crosses the summits of Welsh and Dickey Mountains, where snow was already accumulating.